-Wherever you’re coming from, whatever your perspective, I’m glad you stopped by.
+So, wherever you’re coming from, whatever your perspective, I’m glad you stopped by.
 This article is for you.
-It has been written to guide you toward the best books to introduce Christianity in the hopes that they can give you a clear and robust understanding of the 2,000-year-old faith.
+Its purpose is to guide you toward the best books on Christianity.
+All of these works will help you develop a clear and robust understanding of the 2,000-year-old faith.

 #1: Simply Christian